Messi's 600 goals: Barcelona star's favourite victims, who's assisted him most & what's his tally against Real Madrid? | Goal.com

 He is a man who has settled an incredible amount of matches on his own, but football, after all, is a team game and Messi has struck up some notable partnerships with club-mates over the years.

-Messi's great rival Cristiano Ronaldo beat him to 600 club career goals by a mere four days and is also clear of the Barca captain when it comes to Champions League goals on 126.
-But Messi's 112 in Europe's top competition is still a remarkable feat.
+Messi's great rival Cristiano Ronaldo beat him to 600 club career goals by a mere four days and is also clear of the Barca captain when it comes to Champions League goals on 126 - fair to say the Argentine's112 in Europe's top competition is still a remarkable feat.

-Penalties are arguably a rare area of weakness for Messi, but he has still scored 70 times from the spot for Barcelona.
-Messi's expertise from free-kicks is something that's not in doubt, however, and his wonderful effort against Liverpool was his 42nd from direct set pieces in Barca colours.
+Some may argue penalties are a rare area of weakness for Messi, but he has still scored 70 times from the spot for Barcelona.
+His expertise from free-kicks is something that's not in doubt, however, and his wonderful effort against Liverpool was his 42nd from direct set pieces in Barca colours.

 Congratulations Lionel Messi!— Goal (@goal) May 1, 2019